xrandox/Special-Forces-Rotations/README.md

 Templates are sorted by profession

+## Currently There are Builds for:
+- Snowcrows Ele Builds
+- Snowcrows Guardian Builds
+- Snowcrows Necro Builds

 ## How to Use:
 - Click on the folder of the profession you want to find a rotation for
 - Click on one of the builds you want to use